-During the report period two different year groups from a specialist school working with children on the Autism spectrum achieved their Arts Awards.
+During the report period children on the Autism spectrum achieved their Arts Awards.
 Protégé portfolios have been crucial for students who have missed the chance to take GCSE's in the conventional way and have no other formal qualification to their name.
 The process of creating a portfolio enabled students to develop specific new skills, catch up with core skills they have fallen behind in, and to use their positive experience at Protégé as a passport for re-integration, and a return to school, college or employment.